aws-samples/serverless-patterns/lambda-durable-rest-api-sam-js/README.md

 ## How it works

-This pattern demonstrates AWS Lambda Durable Execution for calling external REST APIs.
-It uses the AWS Durable Execution SDK to create a durable function that can:
+This pattern demonstrates AWS Lambda durable execution for calling external REST APIs.

-**AWS Durable Execution Features:**
-- **Automatic State Management**: AWS manages execution state across invocations
-- **Durable Steps**: The `context.step()` method marks functions that can be retried automatically
-- **Durable Waits**: Use `context.wait()` to pause execution without consuming CPU or memory
-- **Built-in Retry Logic**: Failed steps are automatically retried by AWS
-- **Execution History**: AWS tracks the complete execution history and state

 The function uses the `withDurableExecution` wrapper to mark the Lambda handler as a durable execution workflow.
 All steps defined with `context.step()` are automatically retryable.

-AWS Lambda Durable Execution automatically handles failures, retries, and state persistence without requiring external services like DynamoDB or Step Functions.

 **Note**: This pattern requires Node.js 24.x runtime which has native support for durable execution.